Best Scope for 17 WSM – The Top 5 Optics in 2023

 If you’re in the market for something a bit pricier yet highly effective, I can’t recommend the Leupold FX-I Rimfire 4×28 Fine Duplex Scope enough.

-My Feeling After Using the Product
+My Feelings After Using the Leupold FX-I Rimfire 4×28

 When I tried the Leupold FX-I, I discovered it to be a non-variable or fixed rifle scope.
 Don’t let that dissuade you from using it; this fixed magnification optic has a magnification setting that’s perfect for .17 WSM cartridges and their effective ranges.